muratcansimsek/csgo-quake-sounds/README.md

 Yes.

-* Why can't my spectating friends hear my sounds ?

-You have to setup a sound server - follow the instructions in server.py.

 * Can I add my own sounds ?

 Yes.
 Feel free to remove the ones you don't like, too.

-However, if you play with a sound server, make sure everyone has the same sounds folder, or sometimes nothing will play.
+* What's this networking stuff ?

+If you play with friends, sounds will be shared when spectating, or on certain rare events.

+This allows everyone to use their own custom sounds, without hearing different sounds.

-### Running
+### Running (client)

 If you don't want to use the installer, do the following :